elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-reflections-preserve-congruence-between-figures.md

 url: /learn/mathematics/questions/how-do-reflections-preserve-congruence-between-figures
 score: -1.0
 related_article1:
-    id: 162383
+    id: 162905
-    title: What is a transformation in geometry?
+    title: >-
+        What impact do reflections have on the coordinates of a figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-transformation-in-geometry
+    url: /learn/mathematics/questions/what-impact-do-reflections-have-on-the-coordinates-of-a-figure
 related_article2:
-    id: 162894
+    id: 162809
-    title: Describe the result of reflecting a point across both the x-axis and y-axis.
+    title: >-
+        What changes occur to the coordinates of a point when it is reflected?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-result-of-reflecting-a-point-across-both-the-xaxis-and-yaxis
+    url: /learn/mathematics/questions/what-changes-occur-to-the-coordinates-of-a-point-when-it-is-reflected
 related_article3:
     id: 162894
+    title: >-
-    title: Describe the result of reflecting a point across both the x-axis and y-axis.
+        Describe the result of reflecting a point across both the x-axis and y-axis.
     subject: Mathematics
     url: /learn/mathematics/questions/describe-the-result-of-reflecting-a-point-across-both-the-xaxis-and-yaxis
 related_article4:
-    id: 162745
+    id: 162823
-    title: What happens to the coordinates of a point when it is reflected across the y-axis?
+    title: >-
+        How are reflections used in geometric proofs?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-happens-to-the-coordinates-of-a-point-when-it-is-reflected-across-the-yaxis
+    url: /learn/mathematics/questions/how-are-reflections-used-in-geometric-proofs
 related_article5:
-    id: 162900
+    id: 162637
-    title: What are opposite coordinates in the context of reflections?
+    title: >-
+        How does the position and orientation of a figure change after reflection?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-opposite-coordinates-in-the-context-of-reflections
+    url: /learn/mathematics/questions/how-does-the-position-and-orientation-of-a-figure-change-after-reflection
 ---

 &nbsp;